TheGuyInApt42/upgraded-new-portfolio/src/lib/posts/Increase Website Traffic Strategies.md

 ### Smart Paid Advertising Strategies

 Paid advertising can quickly boost your traffic numbers when used strategically.
-Platforms like [Google Ads](https://ads.google.com) and social media advertising let you target specific audiences based on demographics and interests.
+Platforms like <ExternalLink href="https://ads.google.com"  ariaLabel="Google Ads" cssClasses="text-red-500 hover:text-red-600 dark:text-gray-400 dark:hover:text-gray-500 transition">Google Ads</ExternalLink> and social media advertising let you target specific audiences based on demographics and interests.
 But success requires careful planning - treat your ad spend like an investment portfolio by testing different approaches and optimizing based on results.

 ### Building Strong Influencer Partnerships